Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: The Proposed Image Compression Scheme with CRM and GLLMM

-Models with other distributions have also been investigated, such as the softmax distribution in \cite{pixelCNN}, logistic mixture model in \cite{pixelCNN++, L3C}, and Laplacian distribution in \cite{tuya_2019}.
+Models with other distributions have also been investigated, such as logistic mixture model in \cite{pixelCNN++, L3C}, and Laplacian distribution in \cite{tuya_2019}.

-However, the aforementioned methods only use one type of probability model to learn the probability distribution of the latent representation.
+However, the aforementioned methods only use one type of probability models to learn the probability distribution of the latent representation.
 It is difficult for one probability model to learn the distributions of all images.
-Therefore, it is necessary to combine different types of distributions in the modeling.
+Therefore, better performance can be expected if different types of distributions can be combined together.